Home > Hub article > College – Making the Right Choice

 - How much indoor or outdoor space

-- If part of a mainstream college how is the
+- If part of a mainstream college how is the Supported Learning dept accessed

-- Does it have a separate entrance
+- Does it have a separate entrance?

-- Is it open to or easily accessible from the main college
+- Is it open to or easily accessible from the main college?

-- Is this secure enough for you
+- Is this secure enough for you?

 Accessibility

-- Look at the entrance – anything there that your young person wouldn’t like
+- Look at the entrance

-- Which floor are the classrooms on
+- Which floor is the department on?

 - Stairs and lifts

-- If on an upper floor how would a disabled person get out in an emergency, for example
+- If on an upper floor how would a disabled person get out in an emergency, for example?

 - Not necessarily physical ability to leave but would your young person freeze

-- What happens if the lift is out of action one day
+- What happens if the lift is out of action one day?

-- Are classrooms near to each other or spread around
+- Are classrooms near to each other or spread around?

-- How much ground might your young person need to cover in a day
+- How much ground might your young person need to cover in a day?

 How busy is the college

-- Are there a lot of people around in the entrance hall, corridors
+- Are there a lot of people around in the entrance hall, corridors?

-- Is it noisy
+- Is it noisy?

-- Is this an issue for your young person
+- Is this an issue for your young person?

-- Are there quiet spaces they can access
+- Are there quiet spaces they can access?

-- Independently
+- Independently?

-- Or does someone have to facilitate
+- Or does someone have to facilitate?

 Other amenities

-- Eg gym facilities
+- eg gym facilities

 - Option for additional activities, clubs, outside of the school day

-Slide 6 – What else do you want to know?
+What else do you want to know?

 Lots of information about the programme or course